jmikkola/DFAGame/README.markdown

 ## Use

-Run
+To start the program, run

-    ./View.py
+    $ ./View.py

-If that doesn't work, try running

-    ./DFAGame

-To get a basic idea of how to use it, go to file>open and open the "intro.game" file.
-Then click on play>start game and follow the instructions.
+To get a basic idea of how to use it, go to `File > Open` and open the "intro.game" file.
+Then click on `Play > Start Game` and follow the instructions.

 ## Requirements

 This requires Python 2 (It will not work with Python 3).
 It also requires pygtk and pycairo.

+See the [wiki](https://github.com/jmikkola/DFAGame/wiki/DFAGame) on github for more details.